M66B/NetGuard/FAQ.md

 As a workaround you can use the export/import function to apply specific settings in specific circumstances.

+<a name="FAQ34"></a>
+**(34) Can you add the condition 'when on foreground'?**

+Recent Android versions do not allow an application to query if other applications are in the foreground or background anymore, so this cannot be added.
+You can use the condition '*when screen is on*' instead.

 <br />

 **If you didn't find the answer to your question, you can ask your questions [here](http://forum.xda-developers.com/showthread.php?t=3233012)**.